tpcarmen/PlexExport/README.md

 If you like it, let me know.
 If you don’t like it, let me know. 😎

-Note that this is a bash script so it requires Bash, which typically means Linux.
+Note that this is a bash script so it requires bash, which typically means Linux.
 It *might* work on Mac, since Mac Terminal runs bash for it's shell, but I don't have access to a Mac so I can't test it.

 Dependencies: